MGPoirot/web2mp3/README.md

 After each match, songs are stored in the song data base (SDB).
 DAEMONs will attempt to process any unprocessed song the the SDB and finish when there is nothing left.
-Since DAEMONs are headless by defautl, they store logbooks to the `.log` directory.
+Since DAEMONs are headless by default, they store logbooks to the `.log` directory.

 * `init_daemons` When to initiate DAEMONs as string, not case sensitive.